coatyio/coaty-js/docs/man/communication-protocol.md

 `/coaty/<ProtocolVersion>/<Event>/<AssociatedUserId>/<SourceObjectId>/<MessageToken>/`

 The protocol version topic level represents the communication protocol version of the publishing party, as a positive integer.
-The receiving party should check the protocol version in the topic of any incoming message against its own protocol version.
-If both versions are not equal, the incoming message should be ignored.

 When publishing an Advertise event the Event topic level **must** include a filter field of the form: `Advertise:<filter>`.
 The filter field